canonical/ubuntu-core-docs/docs/explanation/remodelling.md

 * Other required or optional snaps that implement the device functionality.
 * Additional options for the defined device, such as grade, and the store it is connected to.

 The snaps declared in the model assertion can be {ref}`updated <explanation-refresh-control>` during the device lifecycle.
 However, when the system must be {ref}`upgraded <how-to-guides-manage-ubuntu-core-upgrade-ubuntu-core>`, or when one or more of the above elements change, a new model assertion can be deployed to the device.
 The updated model assertion is authenticated and linked through its serial assertion to the store.
 The image is upgraded based on the delta compared to the previous model.
-This process is called remodelling.
+This process is called remodeling.

-## Remodelling viability
+## Remodeling viability

-After a model assertion has been updated, the remodelling process is triggered from either the [snapd's REST API](https://snapcraft.io/docs/snapd-api), or by running the `snap remodel` command.
+After a model assertion has been updated, the remodeling process is triggered from either the [snapd's REST API](https://snapcraft.io/docs/snapd-api), or by running the `snap remodel` command.

-Remodelling can never downgrade the system's base snap.
-For example, remodelling from `core22` to `core20` is not supported.
+Remodeling can never downgrade the system's base snap.
+For example, remodeling from `core22` to `core20` is not supported.

 ```bash
 sudo snap remodel <new-model.assert>
 ```

 Both methods need an updated {ref}`model assertion <reference-assertions-model>` as input.
 Its `revision` field must be incremented, and it must be signed using a key registered to the same brand that signed the original model.
-If it differs from the key used to sign the original model, an account-key assertion must be registered on the device before proceeding with the remodelling.
+If it differs from the key used to sign the original model, an account-key assertion must be registered on the device before proceeding with the remodeling.

 ```bash
 snap known account-key --remote public-key-sha3-384=<digest> > key.assert
 snap ack key.assert
 ```

-Remodelling triggers the generation of a new recovery system, which means care needs to be taken to ensure the {ref}`ubuntu-seed <ref-storage-layout_the-ubuntu-seed-partition>` partition is sized accordingly.
+Remodeling triggers the generation of a new recovery system, which means care needs to be taken to ensure the {ref}`ubuntu-seed <ref-storage-layout_the-ubuntu-seed-partition>` partition is sized accordingly.
 The process also ensures the newly created recovery system is valid.
-Therefore, the previous recovery system can be safely removed after remodelling has completed.
+Therefore, the previous recovery system can be safely removed after remodeling has completed.
 An {ref}`API call <ref-create-a-recovery-system-from-the-api_removing-api-usage>` is available to perform this removal.

-Remodelling is the responsibility of the snap daemon (_snapd_) running on the device.
+Remodeling is the responsibility of the snap daemon (_snapd_) running on the device.
 It both mediates the update process and the re-registration of the device after the update (if required).
-But the complexity and viability of the remodelling process is dependent on several factors outside of snapd’s control.
+But the complexity and viability of the remodeling process is dependent on several factors outside of snapd’s control.

-At its simplest, a device can be successfully remodelled when using the same model name and the same dedicated Snap Store but with a new model revision where the only difference is an added or removed snap, or changed snap track or channel.
+At its simplest, a device can be successfully remodeled when using the same model name and the same dedicated Snap Store but with a new model revision where the only difference is an added or removed snap, or changed snap track or channel.
 The device also needs to have a {ref}`Serial assertion <reference-assertions-serial>`.

 But if the dedicated Snap Store needs to change, even under the same brand scope, this requires the acquisition of a new serial assertion, and the success or failure of such a process will depend on the context.

-With a dedicated Snap Store, the following types of remodelling contexts are possible:
+With a dedicated Snap Store, the following types of remodeling contexts are possible:
 - **same brand/model -> same dedicated Snap Store**
 Works as a simple contextual carrier for the new model.
 - **same brand/model -> different dedicated Snap Store**